jbn/plane_lmao/README.md

 # Survivorship Bias

 It's real!
 It's a plane!
 It's a plane with red dots!
 But what if it was so much more?
-What

 # Repo Structure

-+ Jupyter notebook that takes the
++ Jupyter notebook that does the magic
 + Associated PNG files
-+ Stream
++ Streamlit template
 + Requirements.txt to pick up as a Streamlit file in the cloud

 # Demo: